pngouin/rust-ping-website-student/README.md

 ### Server Setup

-Make sure your CLI directory is `server`
+⚠ Make sure your CLI directory is `server` ⚠

+To build the server:

 ```sh
 cargo build